 In light of the global effort to better understand the new SARS-CoV-2 virus, we and other researchers from the HCA Lung Biological Network and beyond have begun an initiative to investigate datasets from relevant tissues profiled as part of other ongoing studies.
 These studies represent, for example, large efforts to characterize HIV, Mtb, and influenza infection and allergy in primary human and non-human primate samples.
-This page serves as a guide to viewing our data interactively on and downloading data from the Alexandria Project.
+This page serves as a guide to viewing our data interactively on and downloading datasets from our single-cell portal, the Alexandria Project.
+Alternatively, bulk downloading of our data is available here.
 For more on research initiatives in COVID-19 being undertaken by the HCA, and the HCA Lung Biological Network in particular, please visit the HCA website here.

 We investigated two genes whose protein products are central to the cellular entry of SARS-CoV-2: ACE2 and TMPRSS2.
 Consistent with previous studies, we found that the gene encoding ACE2, the SARS-CoV-2 entry receptor, is expressed on a subset of lung epithelial cells, type 2 pneumocytes, and a subset of ileal epithelial cells, absorptive enterocytes, across several datasets.
 The protease TMPRSS2 primes the spike protein of SARS-CoV-2 and is also important for viral entry.
 Because of this, we identified cells which co-express ACE2 and TMPRSS2 in our datasets, and investigated additional genes enriched within ACE2 and TMPRSS2 co-expressing cells.
 As we believe this data may prove useful to other researchers investigating similar questions, we have made our datasets public through the interactive Alexandria Project.
 Here, you can view our annotations of these datasets and investigate which other genes are highly expressed in these cell subsets of interest.